JuanDiegoSuarezLondono/Introduction-to-Machine-Learning/README.md

     - Pandas DataFrame
     - Standard Alias
 - Creating a DataFrame
-    - Create a DataFrame drom a dictionary
+    - Create a DataFrame from a dictionary
     - Change the index
     - Load data from an external source
         - Load a DataFrame from a file